Looking to hire Laravel developers? Try LaraJobs

 Provider SDKs are installed only when selected, and each install command uses the exact SDK version tested by MailBridge.

-Brevo Transactional + marketing php artisan mailbridge:install brevo
+Brevo Transactional + marketing raw send, hosted templates, tags, subscribers, campaigns php artisan mailbridge:install brevo

 Run health checks anytime: